drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Souporcell.rst

 Citation
 --------
-If you used the Demuxafy platform for analysis, please reference our paper (REFERENCE) as well as `Souporcell <https://www.nature.com/articles/s41592-020-0820-1>`__.
+If you used the Demuxafy platform for analysis, please reference our preprint_ as well as `Souporcell <https://www.nature.com/articles/s41592-020-0820-1>`__.